hermannm/hermannm.dev/content/projects/bfh-server.md

 The story of this project started in the fall of 2020, when my dad gave me the coolest birthday gift I've ever received: he made me my very own board game!
-The game involves strategy, diplomacy and war, and I've played it a lot with friends and family.
+The game involves strategy, diplomacy and battle, and I've played it a lot with friends and family.
 A couple friends of mine were particular fans of the game, so in the fall of 2021, we started developing a digital edition of it as a hobby project.
 Thus, _Casus Belli_ was born.

 We decided to build the digital edition as a proper multiplayer online game.
 I wrote the server in